Thriftpy/thriftpy/README.rst

 - other protocol and transport except binary and buffered transport.

-- Cython binary protocol code audit & C Binary extension.

-  I'm not good at C or Cython programming so the cython implemention may have issues and need to be audited.
-The cython binary protocol implemention is about 2-3 times faster than the python binary protocol, but still many times slower than the official C extension.
-A better c extension needed.

 - map type const.

 - 'namespace', 'extends', 'import', 'oneway' etc keywords.